ess-dive/docker-metacatui/README.md

 metacat member node service.
 This is used in the apache configuration as the http proxy request.
 The metacat member node port must be `8080`.

+**METACATUI_CONTEXT:** If this is set then the metacat ui application will be located at this URI path.
+Otherwise the application will be located at the root URI.

 ## Building and Running
 Build the docker metacat image: